Skip to main content

 • For input:

-• SRT or RTMP: You have only specify the protocol in your request.
+• SRT or RTMP: Specify only the protocol in your request.
 Palabra returns a server and stream_key in the create-task response.
-You have publish your source stream to that server using the provided stream_key.
+Publish your source stream to that server using the provided stream_key.

-• WebRTC: You have only specify the protocol in your request.
-Palabra returns url and token - the credentials to connect to the room and publish your source MediaStream audio/video tracks to be translated.
+• WebRTC: Specify only the protocol in your request.
+Palabra returns a url and token — the credentials to connect to the room and publish your source MediaStream audio/video tracks for translation.

 • For output:

-• SRT or RTMP: You have to provide the destination server and stream_key in your POST /broadcasts request.
-Palabra pushes translated streams to that destination.
+• SRT or RTMP: Provide the destination server and stream_key in your POST /broadcasts request.
+Palabra pushes the translated streams to that destination.

-• WebRTC: No server is required to be provided by you.
-Palabra hosts the WebRTC room.
-After Broadcast Task creation, call GET /broadcasts/<id>/webrtc-token to join the room and receive translated tracks.
+• WebRTC: No server is required on your side — Palabra hosts the WebRTC room.
+After the Broadcast Task is created, call GET /broadcasts/<id>/webrtc-token to join the room and receive the translated tracks.

-• HLS: No server is required to be provided by you.
-Palabra hosts the HLS stream.
+• HLS: No server is required on your side — Palabra hosts the HLS stream.
 After creation, use the m3u8 URL for playback in any HLS player (no server or stream_key needed).

 Inputs